HilscherAutomation/nxdrvlinux/readme.md

 ## <a id="System-configuration"></a>System configuration

 ### <a id="PCI-host-interface"></a>PCI host interface
 A PCI device can be accessed via the kernel module uio_netx or vfio-pci.
 Both drivers provide interrupt handling and mapping the device's memory to userspace which can then be accessed by the user space library libcifx.
-In contrast to the uio_netx module the vfio-pci provides IOMMU support.
+In contrast to the uio_netx module the vfio-pci provides IOMMU translation.

-This means if DMA is to be used and IOMMU is enabled (mode="translated") vfio-pci is required.
+This means if DMA is to be used and IOMMU is enabled and mode="translated" vfio-pci is required.
 Setting the IOMMU mode to "passthrough" allows further use of the uio_netx driver.
 The userspace driver can handle both at the same time for information refer to [uio_netx & vfio-pci parallel](#Running-uio_netx-and-vfio-pci-in-parallel).</b>

 The following table gives an overview of performance impact and DMA support according to the system's abiltiy and configuration.